getcarina/getcarina.com/_posts/2016-03-02-lets-build-a-reactive-map.md

 </html>
 ```

-This sets up loading our bundle within the main page.
-For our index.js, let's start off with something fairly simple:
+This sets up loading the bundle within the main page.
+For the `index.js` file, start with something fairly simple:

 ```javascript
 const fakes = require('./fakes');